Skip to main content

 These accreditations take place on weekends.

-Processing a roll of 35mm black and white film
+Processing a roll of 120 black and white film

 Print a final black and white silver gelatin print

-You can join in by requesting access to the facilities by dropping by the club or giving the club a call to request a tour of the facilities.
+You can join us by dropping by the club or giving the club a call to request a tour of the facilities.